-Adelphi's Garden City campus is university's main campus, offering undergraduate and graduate degrees, post-doctoral study, and adult education programs through its schools: College of Arts and Sciences, the Derner Institute of Advanced Psychological Studies, the Honors College, the Adult Undergraduate Degree Program (Adult Academic Programs in University College), the Robert B. Willumstad School of Business, Schools of Nursing and Social Work, and the Ruth S. Ammon School of Education.
+Adelphi's Garden City campus is university's main campus, offering undergraduate and graduate degrees, post-doctoral study, and adult education programs through its schools: College of Arts and Sciences, the Derner Institute of Advanced Psychological Studies, the Honors College, the Adult Undergraduate Degree Program (Adult Academic Programs in University College), the Robert B. Willumstad School of Business, College of Nursing and Public Health, School of Social Work, and the Ruth S. Ammon School of Education.
 Located near Long Island's parks and beaches, the 75-acre campus is only 45 minutes from New York City, offering the combined advantages of a major metropolitan area and a safe, suburban campus environment.

 To meet the needs of students and the wider community, Adelphi extends its reach beyond the Garden City campus through its centers in Manhattan; Hauppauge, and the Hudson Valley, as well as through a variety of off-site programs in diverse locales throughout the metropolitan region.

 Adelphi University’s Manhattan Center, at 75 Varick Street on the corner of Varick and Canal Streets, is located in a historic district noted for its cast-iron architecture and as a home to artists, galleries, avant-garde dance companies, and performance artists.
 Although originally associated with the arts, this SoHo neighborhood on the border of TriBeCa has since become famous for both retail shopping and its proximity to downtown Manhattan, the financial capital of the world.
 It has become an archetypal example of inner-city regeneration and gentrification encompassing socio-economic, cultural, political and architectural developments.